Jayachandran-J-A/Caesar-Cipher-app/README.md

 ---

 ## Project Structure
-- **Caesar-Cipher-Encryption-Decryption_App.exe** (Shortcut): The executable file to run the application on Windows.
+- **Caesar-Cipher-Encryption-Decryption_App.exe** : The executable file to run the application on Windows.
-- **Caesar Cipher EncryptionDecryption_Report.docx**: A report detailing the implementation of the Caesar Cipher algorithm and the design of the app.
 - **Codes_used_to_create_this_App**: Contains the source code and scripts used to develop the application.

 ---